dreamplayerzhang/vcbld/README.md

 ```
 Notice that it contains absolute paths!
 The first 2 variables are the paths of the C and C++ compilers. vcbld lets you choose the default compiler for your project when you start a new project or when you set one up.
-The vcpkgDirectory variable is the parent directory of the vcpkg executable you wish to choose for your project and the current instance of the vcbld executable.
-It defaults to the vcpkg path to which the vcbld executable was added.
+The vcpkgPath variable is the path to the vcpkg executable you wish to choose for your project.

 The architecture depends on the host operating system.
 You can check the vcpkg triplet documentation [here.](https://github.com/Microsoft/vcpkg/blob/master/docs/users/triplets.md)